SSaberipouya/Data-Prepareation-and-Feature_Engineering/README.md

 2. **How to Avoid Data Leakage During Data Preparation?**
    [Link to Article](https://machinelearningmastery.com/data-preparation-without-data-leakage/)

-   Effective data preparation is key to building robust and accurate machine learning models.
+   Effective data preparation is key to building robust and accurate machine-learning models.
 In this article, we explore strategies to ensure your data preprocessing procedures are free from data leakage, enabling your models to learn meaningful patterns from the right information.

 3. **Data Leakage Explained**
    [Link to Kaggle Notebook](https://www.kaggle.com/alexisbcook/data-leakage)